matiascevallos/COSC499GithubExercise/README.md

 # COSC499GithubExercise

-This sorts arrays that are strings in descending and ascending order.
+This sorts arrays that are integers and strings in descending and ascending order.